zhengjul/RAWR/RAWR-tutorial.md

 ### Software Install

 RAWR has a GUI interface tested to work on Apple macOS Big Sur, Linux Ubuntu 20.04, and Windows 10.
-Before running RAWR, please make sure you have Python3 and pip installed, and that by default, your command terminal has linked `python` to call Python3.
-We have last checked on Python 3.8 that the following python dependencies are compatible:
+Before running RAWR, please make sure to install and make default Python3.
+You may use Anaconda or Virtualenv to manage python packages.
+We have last checked on Python 3.8 that the following python dependencies are compatible.
 ```
+#Virtualenv commands
 pip install ete3==3.1.2
 pip install PyQt5==5.11.3
 pip install "numpy>=1.14.6"